Heroic firefighters in seven fire appliances rescue four bulls which had fallen into slurry tank

 “The floor of the cattle house had given way and four bullocks had fallen into a slurry tank,” he told the News Letter.

-The Fire Service were able to send their Animal Rescue Team from Newcastle, Co Down along with other officers.
 “We successfully rescued all four animals alive from the incident.
 These animals can be quite challenging in terms of safety, because obviously these are big animals in a distressed state and in a dangerous environment involving slurry.”